DenizKos/Deniz-Kosmaz/README.md

 Feel free to reach out to me anytime via email or just call me

-- 🌱 I’m currently learning Font End development
+- 🌱 I’m currently learning Data Analyst
 - 📫 How to reach me: denizkosmaz@gmail.com 01794929278
 - ⚡ Fun fact: Im doing a lot of Weight Training